mariohernandez/component-based-development/README.md

 # Component Based Development in Drupal 8
 The component based development training focuses on 3 areas:

 1. Building components in Twig using a living styleguide.

-2. Prepping Drupal environment for component integration.
+2. Prepping Drupal for component integration.

 3. Integrate components with Drupal.

 ## Local environment setup

-Your local environment needs to be configured with the tools below to be able to follow along.
-Please ensure your environment is fully configured prior to starting the training to make our time more productive.
+During this training we will be using many of the popular front-end tools such as NodeJS, NVM, NPM, Gulp, and others.
+Although it is recommended  you have these tools installed and in functioning state, the only one that is ultimately required to be installed is NVM.
+Follow the instructions below for installing and configuring NVM in your local environment.
+The rest of the tools will be installed as we work with our theme during training.

-**NOTE**:  Help with your local environment setup will be extremely limited.
+**NOTE**:  This is a full class and assistance with your local environment may be limited.

 ### Tools

 The instructions provided with each tool are optional but recommended.
 Feel free to improvise.

 * Laptop computer (mac preferred)
 * [Homebrew](https://brew.sh/): Package manager for OSx (optional)
 <!-- * [NodeJS](https://nodejs.org/en/): For plugins and development tools.
 You can [follow these instructions](https://changelog.com/posts/install-node-js-with-homebrew-on-os-x) if you are running MacOS. -->